-The Truth about Lower Back Pain
+The Truth About Lower Back Pain

 Almost everyone has low back pain at some point in their lives.
 Pain in the lower back, otherwise known as the lumbar region, is one of the top causes of being absent from work.
-Acute back pain occurs all of a sudden after an injury from sports or heavy lifting.
+Acute back pain typically occurs suddenly and often follows an injury, such as sports or heavy lifting.
 Pain which lasts longer than three months is considered chronic.

 A herniated disc is often to blame for low back pain.
 The vertebrae are padded by gel-like discs that are worn down by injuries and the passage of time.
 A weak disc may rupture or bulge, causing pressure on the spinal nerve roots.
 This can cause immense pain.
 If a bulging or ruptured disc puts pressure on the sciatic nerve, pain may run down one leg.
 This is known as sciatica.

 There are also a number of chronic conditions that may lead to low back pain.
-Spinal stenosis may decrease the amount of space surrounding the spinal cord which can put pressure on the spinal nerves.
+Spinal stenosis may decrease the amount of space surrounding the spinal cord, which can put pressure on the spinal nerves.
 Spondylitis causes chronic back pain and stiffness because of severe inflammation of the spinal joints.
 Fibromyalgia also causes muscle aches and back pain.

-Back pain caused by muscle strain often resolves itself, but measures can be taken to make yourself more comfortable such as a heating pad or warm baths.
-Though bed rest may be beneficial at first, many doctors recommend returning to your normal activities.
+Back pain caused by muscle strain often resolves itself, but measures can be taken to increase comfort, such as a heating pad or warm baths.
+Though bed rest may be beneficial at first, most physicians recommend returning to normal activities as quickly as possible.
 Research indicates that more than a day or two of rest may actually worsen the pain and reduce muscle tone and flexibility.
-Including Yoga as part of your treatment regimen may decrease the amount of low back pain.
+Including Yoga as part of a treatment regimen may decrease the amount of low back pain.

-Medications including over-the-counter pain relievers such as acetaminophen, ibuprofen, or naproxen, as well as pain-relieving creams may be suggested for muscle aches.
-For more severe pain, your doctor may suggest prescription medication.
-If other therapies and medications are ineffective, your doctor may recommend injections, such as a nerve root block which targets irritated nerves.
-Injections usually contain steroid medication.
-If other treatments have not been successful in treating your back pain, surgery may be recommended.
-Depending on the type of pain, a surgeon may remove a herniated disc, increase the space around the spinal cord, or may fuse two spinal vertebrae together.
+Surgery may be recommended if other treatments have not been successful in treating lower back pain.
+Depending on the cause of pain, a surgeon may remove a herniated disc, increase the space around the spinal cord, or fuse two spinal vertebrae together.